 Carus Vini is located in San Casciano in Val di Pesa, one of the prettiest areas of Chianti Classico, and one of those best suited for making wine.
-Guido Carissimo’s estate extends over about 26 hectares of which 13,5 are planted to vine an another 4,5 to olive trees, all of which has been organically certified farmed from 2017 harvest.
+Guido Carissimo’s estate extends over about 26 hectares: 13.5 are planted with vines an another 4.5 to olive trees.
+All of Carus’ fields have been certified organic as of 2017 harvest.

 GIACOMO TACHIS AND THE BEGINNINGS

 The current farm has been created in the mid ‘90ies with the well renowned enologist Giacomo Tachis collaboration.
 The Carissimo family, in the agricultural business since centuries in Campania and Puglia, after moving to Tuscany in 1997, purchased in 2011 this farm that lays bordering their country house (a ancient stone made house).
 Immediately after the purchase, Guido Carissimo had made important investment in the farm to reach its quality goal and company philosophy.

 The drive to reduce the environmental impact made realizing investments in the building to enhance thermal insulation (coat inside the cellar and ventilated roof) and with a modern 20 kWp photovoltaic system.